Shared Prayers

 The Prayers of the People

-Today the response to the prompt, “let us pray” is, “Lord, have mercy.”
+Today the response to the prompt, “Lord in your mercy” is, “Hear our prayer.”
 The final verse and response, as we “offer ourselves and one another to the living God through Christ,” is “To you, O Lord.”

 Silence